Girdles

 If you are really lucky, then the garment may still have the manufacturer's tag attached (right).
 So much more than a high street purchase, this tag tells of the garment model, the material, the corsetiere and client.
 Even the date is recorded of this 30 year-old 206 girdle (left).
 It's a collector's dream, for we look at a slice of history.

 Regard, however, the difference between a 1957 206 girdle and the 1977 one.
 Both eminently powerful and long-lasting garments, the older girdle has so much more quality.
 Note the suspenders 'flashes', the adjustable clips and heavy corset quality satin.
-The metal zip adds a touch of charm, but for once, the newer garment has the edge since the old metal zips were not so reliable!
+The metal zip adds a touch of charm, but for once, the newer garment has the edge since the old metal zips were not as reliable as the plastic variety!

 Provenance of the best sort!